 London is a city that has captured the popular imagination of so many generations of people around the world.
 For some people who visit here, seeing, hearing and breathing in the sights and sounds of London is the culmination of a life-long dream.
 Though sometimes bordering on the prohibitively expensive, there are ways to view the best of London on a budget.
-Here are some of the tips and tricks we have picked up on the way.
+Here are our recommendations for the best 50 free things to do in London.
 PS Included a link to a previous article if you are looking for recommendations for budget places to stay in London & also if you are planning a trip to London, checkout my recent guide to the top 50 free things to do in Paris

 1) National Gallery

 This is a behemoth of an art gallery with a formidable collection of world-class art.
 It might just be that you would want to see everything on display.
 If however, this is not possible, the Gallery itself has thoughtfully listed 30 of the top must-see paintings on their website including: Johannes Vermeer’s ‘A Young Woman standing at a Virginal’, Van Gogh’s ‘The Sunflowers’, Ingres’s ‘Madame Moitessier’, van Eyck’s ‘The Arnolfini Portrait and Turner’s ‘The Fighting Temeraire’.

 Address: Exhibition Rd, London SW7 2DD

 There’s plenty to see for children and adults alike at the Science Museum.
 If short of time, consider viewing the following highlights: offbeat attractions like a space toilet, a seven-toed cat and a pregnant man; space exploration including satellites, rockets (like Stephenson’s rocket) and the Apollo10 command module and the Energy Hall, containing life-size steam trains with plenty of history.

 Address: Cromwell Rd, London SW7 5BD, United Kingdom